 Living in Vanuatu as an Expat

 need to know about Vanuatu country,

-country, before you move here
+before you decide to move here.

 Vanuatu is located in the South Pacific Ocean and it is a Pacific Island

 country.
 Vanuatu has been chosen as the happiest place on earth,

 diversity, and natural beauty.
 What more can you ask for?
 Also, many people claim that Vanuatu is a country of

 contrasts.
 On one side, you have the metropolitan and touristy Port Vila, on the other, you have mystery and

 makes it a perfect getaway.
 It is a

 place for a new start.
 That is mostly why many people are living in Vanuatu after all.
-So, if you are interested in learning what life
+So, if you are interested in

-looks like in this place, keep on reading.
+learning what life looks like in this place, keep on reading.

 There are many reasons why Vanuatu was voted twice

 Living in Port Vila

 are not so easy to get accustomed to.
-So, if you are planning to move and start living in Vanuatu as an expat, call a moving agency like number1movers.ca and try to find a property located somewhere in the developed part of Port Vila.
+So, if you are planning to move and start living in Vanuatu as an expat, call a moving agency

+try to find a property located somewhere in the developed part of Port Vila.

 The real estate market is growing, so that should not be a problem.

 Also, be prepared to live differently.
 There probably won't be as many amenities as back home.
 However, since tourism is

 developing rapidly, now you can see many cruise ships, resorts, and high-end facilities in Vanuatu.
-You will not
+You will not be

 missing bars and restaurants either, as new ones are opening daily.
 And, what is most important is that

 safe country and a large number of retirees that have settled here can confirm that.

 Housing and Living Conditions

 As previously mentioned, housing and living conditions largely depend on where you

 are located.
 After all, this is a country that just started developing, so do not expect a metropolitan area yet.

-If you plan on living in Port Vila or Santo, you will have access to 24-hour electricity, telephones, water supply,
+If you plan on living in Port Vila (Efate island) or Luganvile (Santo island), you will have access to 24-hour electricity, telephones, water supply,

-want a quiet island life, and decide to move elsewhere, you will
+However, if you want a quiet island life, and decide to move elsewhere, you will

 not have anything mentioned previously.
 You can only dream of electricity, internet, and phones, and you will have

-Vanuatu resorts and other holiday accommodation places offer many luxury
+Vanuatu resorts and other accommodation places

 But if you are living in Vanuatu as an expat, you will have to choose

 long-term accommodation options, such as houses and

 Working in Vanuatu

 Getting started in Vanuatu is not going to be easy.
 Be prepared for having a lot

 of difficulties when starting a business here.
 However, that is never long-lasting.
 The best chances of succeeding

 are in Port Vila.
 It would be best if you started working on smaller positions related to tourism.
-There is always

-a need for work in hotels, beach resorts and everything related to
+There is always a need for work in hotels, beach resorts and everything related to

 rural areas will be going on for quite some time, it can be easy to find a

 job in construction and infrastructure.